Nemikolh/nemikolh.github.io/deck/oil/slides.md

 Note:

-* The view tag work like an iframe or an html tag.
-It defines a closed rendering context.
+* The view tag work like an iframe / html tag.
+It defines a unique rendering context.
 * The template outside a view tag behave as a constructor for a sub tree.
 It can then be imported inside the view with the template tag.
-*
+* The ambient model apply to a particular view.

 ---